Kayiranga2022/Banking_in_Cprogramming/README.md

 The main flow uses a looped menu system to guide user actions until exit.

 Modular separation helps isolate functionality (accounts, transactions, data layer).
+📝 License
+This project is open-source and free to use under the MIT License.

+pgsql
+Copy
+Edit